The following supplements policies and procedures in the University Statutes.

 Accounts Payable has hundreds of check requests coming at the end of the year and you want your request to be as clear as possible:

-- Complete a new T&E Request form.
-Include a description identifying that this request is for previously unreimbursed expenses; in red ink circle the amount you want them to reimburse and write and circle the current FY as shown on the sample.
+- Complete a paper T&E Request Form.
+Include a description identifying that this request is for previously unreimbursed expenses; in red ink circle the previously unreimbursed items.
+Total the items, write the fiscal year on the T&E form and sign the document before submitting to your Chair.